Mega-Gorilla/livecap-core/docs/dev-docs/testing/README.md

 Unset the variable (or leave it absent) to keep integration tests skipped.
 Use this flow before releasing binaries or when validating hardware/engine combos.
+The same `LIVECAP_ENABLE_INTEGRATION` flag is referenced by README and the integration workflow, so keep the name consistent if it ever changes.

 ## CI Mapping